md-ajij/NEXT.js-with-Typescript/README.md

 myFunc(10,5);

 ```
-# 7. Normal function that return a sting
+# 7. Normal function that return a string

 ```